 - A minimum of 120 credits.

 GENERAL EDUCATION REQUIREMENTS FOR THE B.S.
 IN INTERDISCIPLINARY STUDIES

-Like all students at the University, B.S. in Interdisciplinary Studies degree earners must also satisfy all Liberal Education Program requirements for the B.A. degree.
+Like all students at the University, B.S. in Interdisciplinary Studies degree earners must also satisfy all Liberal Education Program (LEP) requirements for the B.A. degree.

-General Education credits used to satisfy tier 1 or tier 2 LEP requirements may not also be counted towards a concentration.
+Courses used to satisfy tier 1 or tier 2 LEP requirements may not also be counted towards a concentration.

 - IDS 401: Interdisciplinary Investigations of Globalization is the required capstone course for the B.S. in Interdisciplinary Studies.